CSU-ITMO-2025-2/team11-llamator-mcp/README.md

 If `run_config.artifacts_path` is provided, it must be a **safe relative path** and is resolved inside the job root.

 The HTTP API exposes:

-- listing metadata for all files under job root
+- listing metadata for all files under job root (or job prefix for S3)
-- downloading a single file by relative path (safe-joined server-side)
+- downloading a single file by relative path (validated server-side)

+S3 backend specifics:

+- Worker creates an archive `artifacts.zip` and uploads it via presigned PUT.
+- The API resolves downloads via presigned GET and returns 307 redirects.
+- For local filesystem downloads, the API streams files directly.

 ## Repository tests

 The repository ships **integration tests** that exercise the running server (no unit tests in this repo).

 Location:

 - `tests/integration/test_http_api.py`
 - `tests/integration/test_mcp_api.py`